Invicton-Labs/terraform-external-shell-resource/README.md

   // The directory to run the command in working_dir     = path.root

-  // Whether Terraform should exit with an error message if the command returns a non-zero exit status fail_on_error   = true
+  // If the command exits with a non-zero exit code, kill Terraform.
+  // This is enabled by default because generally we want our commands to succeed. fail_on_nonzero_exit_code = true

+  // We can optionally also kill Terraform if the command writes anything to stderr.
+  // This is disabled by default because many commands write to stderr even if nothing went wrong. fail_on_stderr = false

-  // Environment variables (will appear in plain text in the Terraform plan output) environment = {
+  // Environment variables (will appear in base64-encoded form in the Terraform plan output) environment = {
     TEXT     = "Hello"
     DESTROY_TEXT = "Goodbye"